ChrisW-B/pure/README.md

 * Display username and host when in an SSH session
 * Display duration of failed process (defaults to `5`)
 * Display python virtualenv name if activated

+* This version also adds a flag if theres something in the stash

 ## Configuration